 Interest rate lock commitments.
-During 2005, the Company's mortgage banking activities implemented new practices relating to mortgage loan commitments, including interest rate lock commitments and forward commitments to sell loans to third-party investors.
-The Company also implemented a hedging strategy for these transactions.
+The Company's mortgage banking activities enters into interest rate lock commitments with potential borrowers and forward commitments to sell loans to third-party investors.
+The Company also implements a hedging strategy for these transactions.
 A mortgage loan commitment binds the Company to lend funds to a qualified borrower at a specified interest rate and within a specified period of time, generally up to 30 days after inception of the mortgage loan commitment.
-Mortgage loan commitments are derivatives under Statement of Financial Accounting Standards No. 133 ("SFAS 133"), Accounting for Derivative Instruments and Hedging Activities, as amended by Statement of Financial Accounting Standards No. 149 ("SFAS 149"), Amendment of Statement 133 on Derivative Instruments and Hedging Activities and are recognized at fair value on the consolidated balance sheet with changes in their fair values recorded as part of other comprehensive income from mortgage banking operations.
+Mortgage loan commitments are defined to be derivatives under generally accepted accounting principles and are recognized at fair value on the consolidated balance sheet with changes in their fair values recorded as part of other comprehensive income from mortgage banking op erations.

 Bank loan interest rate swaps.
-Management considers the interest rate swap instrument an effective cash flow hedge against the variable interest rate on bank borrowings since the interest rate swap mirrors the term of the note payable and expires on the maturity date of the bank loan it hedges.
-The interest rate swap is a derivative financial instrument carried at its fair value.
+Management considers the interest rate swap instruments to be an effective cash flow hedge against the variable interest rate on bank borrowings since the interest rate swap mirrors the term of the note payable and expires on the maturity date of the bank loan it hedges.
+The interest rate swaps are derivative financial instruments carried at its fair value.

-If market conditions were to cause interest rates to change, the market value of the fixed income portfolio (of approximately \$243,686,000) could change by the following amounts based on the respective basis point swing (the change in the market values were calculated using a modeling technique):
+If market conditions were to cause interest rates to change, the market value of the fixed income portfolio (of approximately \$227,478,000) could change by the following amounts based on the respective basis point swing (the change in the market values were calculated using a modeling technique):

+-200 bps

+-100 bps

++100 bps

--200 bps -100 bps +100 bps +200 bps
++200 bps

-Change in Market Value \$ 20,853 \$ 11,157 \$ (12,541) \$ (25,441)
+Change in Market Value (in thousands)

-(in thousands)
+\$21,918

+\$11,511

+\$(12,673)

+\$(23,948)